alexcg1/example-pdf-search/README.md

 If you're planning to use "Print to PDF" from your web browser for testing, I recommend using Chrome over Firefox.
 Firefox converts characters strangely (for example `fi` becomes `ﬁ`) which *could* affect search results depending on what the encoder recognizes as a meaningful unit.

+## TODO

+Feel free to make a PR to help out with these!

+- [ ] Test image display in frontend
+- [ ] Embed original image as `datauri` when indexing images
+- [ ] Single restful endpoint for both indexing and search
+- [ ] Working `docker-compose.yml`